 To use combination birth control pills:

 - Pick a time to regularly take the pill.
 Following a routine may keep you from missing a pill.
+For example, consider taking your pill when you brush your teeth in the morning.
 For maximum effectiveness, you must take combination birth control pills at the same time every day.